vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/readme.md

 4 | tester,second | list of users in group

 All users on the system can be devided on three groups: superuser - root, pseudo-users, real users
-- superuser "root" has all possible permissions on the system UID of yhis user should be 0
+- superuser "root" has all possible permissions on the system
-- pseudo-users: special users that are ownerships of processes, theit UIDS are in 1-999 range, **sshd**, **mail**, **proxy**, are pseudo-users
+- pseudo-users: special users that are ownerships of processes, **sshd**, **mail**, **proxy**, are pseudo-users
-- real users: regular users, their UIDs start from 1000
+- real users: regular users

 2) *What are the uid ranges?
 What is UID?
 How to define it?